-1. Vitamin B6
+1. Vitamin B6 Toxicity

 Taking high doses of vitamin B6 for prolonged periods can lead to permanent nerve damage.

-Recommended doses vary, but suggested doses for adults range from 1-2mg per day.
-Many supplements contain much higher quantities.
-Recommended amounts for a safe upper limit of normal range from 50mg-100 mg per day.
-If blood levels are found to be high, all supplements containing vitamin B6 should be discontinued until levels return to normal.
+Recommended doses vary, but suggested doses for adults range from 1-2mg daily.
+Many supplements contain much higher quantities—recommended amounts for a safe upper limit of normal range from 50mg-100 mg per day.
+If blood levels are high, all supplements containing vitamin B6 should be discontinued until levels return to normal.

 Iron deficiency is common whether or not a person is on a gluten-free diet, but taking iron without appropriate monitoring can be dangerous.

 The recommended daily intake for adults is based on age and ranges from 8-18mg per day.
 Tolerated upper limits are 45mg per day.
-Supplementation beyond the daily recommended amount should be under medical supervision and should not be undertaken without evaluating the baseline level.
+Supplementation beyond the daily recommended amount should be under medical supervision and not be undertaken without evaluating the baseline level.

-3. Vitamin A
+3. Vitamin A Toxicity

 There are two forms of vitamin A:

-– Preformed (animal sources and many supplements) In supplements the preformed vitamin A is typically called retinyl acetate and retinyl palmitate.
+– Preformed (animal sources and many supplements): In supplements, the preformed vitamin A is typically called retinyl acetate and retinyl palmitate.

-– Provitamins (plant sources and some supplements) In supplements this form of vitamin A is called beta carotene.
-Provitamins do not appear to be toxic, but can turn the skin orange if ingested in very high amounts.
+– Provitamins (plant sources and some supplements): In supplements, this form of vitamin A is called beta carotene.
+Provitamins do not appear to be toxic but can turn the skin orange if ingested in very high amounts.

 Food sources of preformed vitamin A are liver and fish oil, milk, and eggs.
-Good plant sources of vitamin A are sweet potato, spinach, carrots and pumpkin.
+Good plant sources of vitamin A are sweet potato, spinach, carrots, and pumpkin.

-4. Vitamin D
+4. Vitamin D Toxicity

-Recommended daily intake ranges from 400-600 IU per day, depending on age, but there has been a movement to shift that recommendation closer to 1000-2000 IU per day based on more recent findings.
+Recommended daily intake ranges from 400-600 IU per day, depending on age.
+Still, there has been a movement to shift that recommendation closer to 1000-2000 IU per day based on more recent findings.

-Food sources of vitamin D include fortified products such as milk, cereals and orange juice.
+Food sources of vitamin D include fortified products such as milk, cereals, and orange juice.
 Small amounts of vitamin D are found in beef liver and egg yolks.